 Signs of burnout include frequent minor illnesses and a weakened immune system, withdrawing from responsibilities or loved ones, using food, drugs, or alcohol to cope, procrastinating, or taking much longer to get things done, and a ‘wired but tired’ state of mind and a sense of failure or self-doubt (amongst others).
 If you are struggling, try to take some time off.
 If that is not an option, delegate as many tasks as possible and speak with a professional about how you are feeling.
 Being burnt out is not something to feel ashamed of.
 Instead, it is a medical condition, and, like any health issue, it will only worsen if it is ignored.

 Okay, So How Can We Tackle These Issues?

-In our eyes, there are three pillars to tackling wellbeing in hospitality.
+In our eyes, there are three pillars to tackling well-being in hospitality.
 Firstly, we need to continue focusing on destigmatising mental health.
-To do that, restaurant owners, head chefs and leaders need to continue to speak openly about their own health and wellbeing – the issues they’ve struggled with, how they deal with pain and reiterating again and again that there is nothing weak or abnormal about struggling from time to time.
-Make sure not to glorify gruelling hours or toxic work environments, and remind yourself and your team that mental health is just like physical health – everyone has it and no one has it perfect.
+To do that, restaurant owners, head chefs, and leaders need to continue to speak openly about their own health and well-being – the issues they’ve struggled with, how they deal with pain and reiterating again and again that there is nothing weak or abnormal about struggling from time to time.
+Make sure not to glorify grueling hours or toxic work environments, and remind yourself and your team that mental health is just like physical health – everyone has it and no one has it perfect.